 Occupational injuries that require medical treatment other than first aid or that result in lost time, are required by state and federal laws to be reported by the Association.
-In either of these instances, the facts are to be reported to your Manager as soon as possible after the occurrence, and the appropriate report forms completed.
+In either of these instances, the facts are to be reported to your Supervisor as soon as possible after the occurrence, and the appropriate report forms completed.

-All employees must report all work-related injuries and incidents, no matter how small and complete an AAQ-Incident Reporting Form-019, located on the intranet and available from reception.
+All employees must report all work related injuries and incidents, no matter how small.

-All employees should be aware of the Policies and Procedures surrounding incident reporting including Workers compensation and rehabilitation.
+All employees should be aware of the Policies and Procedures surrounding incident reporting including workers' compensation and rehabilitation.